Enivzoy/Aurora/README.md

 - **I had made a tutorial for my mailstealer (for pet simulator99) [Aurora](https://discord.gg/Eh7EX6dzAF) feel free to join my server this is a direct copy and paste of my tutorial from the discord**
 - **This tutorial/tools are educational, iam not responsible for anything you do**
 - **tools/tutorial will be updated every now**
+# ANY ALLEGATIONS THAT AURORA IS DUALHOOKED WITH NO PROOF WILL BE PUNISHED
 # tutorial
 Alright chat this is a tutorial
 Since everyone's stupid and can't understand lua 😭